 You don’t need a helmet if:

-The helmet must meet federal standards, and DHSMV has produced a list of approved helmets.
-Although there is no such list for suitable eye protection, DHSMV has released regulations in this regard.
-Sunglasses and eyeglasses are unacceptable and, in general, goggles and face shields attached to approved helmets are fine.
-Note that novelty helmets do not usually meet federal standards, so you should not use them..
+The helmet must meet federal standards, and National Highway Traffic Safety Administration has produced a guide to identifying safe helmets.
+When it comes to suitable eye protection, sunglasses and eyeglasses are unacceptable and, in general, goggles and face shields attached to approved helmets are fine.
+Note that novelty helmets do not usually meet federal standards, so you should not use them.